Skip to navigation

 Agra Fort is full of amazing stone carvings

-I escaped Agra on Monday 25th May, but only after another typical tout extravaganza.
+I escaped from Agra the following day, but only after another typical tout extravaganza.
 The standard rickshaw price from my hotel to the bus terminal should have been Rs15 but the rickshaw-wallahs were insisting on Rs30, and although the price difference was pathetic in real terms, I felt aggrieved enough by the whole Agra scene to stand my ground.
 I haggled mercilessly, and eventually got it down to Rs25, hardly a victory, but something at least.

 A building inside Agra Fort